p-adic Differential Operators on Automorphic Forms on Unitary Groups: -differential operators from the perspective of Shimura

 \section{$\ci$-differential operators from the perspective of Shimura}

-In this section, we review $\ci$-differential operators (acting on automorphic forms on unitary groups) from the perspective of Shimura, as discussed for example in \cite{shar}.
+We now review $\ci$-differential operators (acting on automorphic forms on unitary groups) from the perspective of \cite{shar}.
+Examples of the material discussed here can be found in \cite{E09}.
 In later sections, we reformulate Shimura's differential operators algebreo-geometrically, and then we construct and discuss a $p$-adic analogue of the $\ci$-differential operators.
 In Proposition \ref{rho0430}, we show that the $\ci$-differential operators we construct algebreo-geometrically in Section \ref{cinf} are the same as Shimura's differential operators that we discuss in this section.